Types of Degrees Public Policy Majors Are Getting

 One thing to note here is that not all of these people may be working in careers related to public policy.

 Salaries According to BLS

-Average salaries range from $73,680 to $115,300 (25th to 75th percentile) for careers related to public policy.
+Public Policy majors often go into careers where salaries can range from $73,680 to $115,300 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.